Didisimmons/Ayo-Recipes/README.md

 <br/>

 ### **Typography**
 The [Google Fonts](https://fonts.google.com) Dancing Script and Poppins are used on the website to ensure consistency and to give the site a distinct and friendly look similar to other recipe sharing websites.
-The two fonts are appealing to our target audience, and a backup font has been included called sans-serif
+The two fonts are appealing to our target audience, and a backup font has been included called sans-serif.

 <br/>